 1. Develop A Great Website

-Your first port of call should be developing an attractive, clean, easy-to-navigate website that customers can visit to learn all about you and your business.
+Your first port of call should be developing an attractive, clean, easy-to-navigate website that customers can visit to learn all about you and your business model.

 Your website will absolutely become your most important asset (after the product, of course!) and as such, is not something that you should rush through.
 Careless mistakes at this stage can damage your credibility like no other.